La Marque, Texas

-La Marque (/lə ˈmɑːrk/ lə-_-MARK) is a city in Galveston County, Texas, United States, south of Houston.
+La Marque (/lə ˈmɑːrk/ lə-_-MARK) is a city in Galveston County, Texas, United States, suburb of Galveston.
 The city population in 2020 was 18,030.
 La Marque experienced considerable growth in the 1950s, during which the city provided a general administrative and trades and crafts workforce helping to support the petrochemical complex in adjoining Texas City.
 It is the hometown of U.S. Senator Kay Bailey Hutchison and Norman Bulaich.